galtrold/propeller.mvc/README.md

 ```

 ### 1.4 Inheritance
-ViewModels can not directly inherit from other base ViewModels.
+ViewModels should not inherit from other ViewModels.
 If a base class is needed one should use an ```Interface``` to define the base properties.
-In order to only map the base class properties once, configuration is applied to the Interface and not the ViewModel inplmenting the Interface.
+In order to only map the base class properties once, configuration is applied to the Interface and not the ViewModel implmenting the Interface.

 ```cs
 public class BaseViewModelMap : ConfigurationMap<ICharacterViewModel>